-- Complete and submit an official River Valley Community College application to the Admissions Office.
+- 1. Complete and submit an official River Valley Community College application to the Admissions Office.
 A \$20 application fee must be included.
 Checks or money orders should be made payable to River Valley Community College.
-When applying online at www.rivervalley.edu, the application fee must be paid with a valid credit card at time of submission.
+When applying online at www.rivervalley.edu, the application fee must be paid with a valid credit/debit card at time of submission.
 Applications received without the application fee will not be processed. - 2.
 Submit evidence of graduation from high school along with an official transcript of courses and grades; or official documentation of a General Equivalent Diploma (GED) or its satisfactory equivalent.
 Official documents must be received directly from the granting institution in a sealed envelope.
+(NOTE: It is the applicant's responsibility to request that official transcripts of previous study be mailed directly to the Admissions Office.)

-- Submit official transcripts of all previous college work.
+- 3. Submit official transcripts of all previous college work.
 Official documents must be received directly from the granting institution in a sealed envelope. - 4.
-Schedule an appointment to take the Accuplacer® assessment by calling the Admissions office.
-(Accuplacer is a tool that assists in identifying academic strengths and weaknesses in sentence skills, reading comprehension, elementary algebra, and arithmetic.
-This assessment is computerized and is given to all applicants.)
-There is a \$20 testing fee for the Accuplacer.
-The fee is paid at the time of the assessment.
-Applicants with documented disabilities who require accommodations to take the assessment must submit official documentation to the Disabilities Coordinator prior to scheduling the assessment.
-(See page 19) Results of the assessment will be used for placement in certain courses. - 5.
-Additional requirements may be requested from the applicant for admission to specific program of study.
-These requirements may include, but are not limited to, faculty interview, a program meeting, letters of reference, and additional pre-admission assessment. - 6.
+Additional requirements may be requested from the applicant for admission to specific programs of study.
+These requirements may include, but are not limited to, faculty interview, a program meeting, letters of reference, and pre-admission assessment testing such as the Accuplacer. - 5.
 Notify the College of eligibility for Veterans Administration and other aid programs.